Tobias314/street_manta/README.md

 - More to come...

 # Contributing
 The project currently still is in its infancy.
 More work and features are required.
 For that any help is welcome.
-If you are interested, just get in contact, spread the word, leave a start, a comment or even open a PR.
+If you are interested, just get in contact, spread the word, leave a comment or even open a PR.

 ## Possible Future Features
 - User groups as well as administration accounts to create and manage users and user groups